dangxdong/NeuralNetworkPoisson/README.md

  IF you don't specify a value for miniIter, a value 500 will be used, running 3250 iterations for test and give result based on 1250 iterations.

+Those files with "2hl" in their names are for a two-hidden-layer model.
+Try them out if you are confident with your computer.

 Take your time and enjoy!